Pediatric Anesthesia FAQs

 General anesthesia is a combination of medications that provide loss of consciousness, prevent memory formation, and eliminate pain.
 This allows a patient to have surgery without any memory of the event and to be completely pain free during the procedure.

-Other than general anesthesia, there are regional, epidural/spinal, local anesthesia, and monitored anesthesia care.
 Choosing the type of anesthesia is a shared process with the anesthesiologist taking into consideration, the parents’ and the patient’s wishes.
 Ultimately, the anesthesiologist will choose the safest, most comfortable and best option for your child.

 Can anesthesia and sedation affect my child’s brain development?

 Learn more here: What to Know About Anesthesia (English | Spanish)